Planned Projects

 Construction is scheduled to begin in the second half of 2024, and production is expected to start in the second half of 2025.
 As one of the largest projects of its kind globally, this facility will play a critical role in meeting growing lithium demand with cleaner, faster, and more responsible production.

-North Dakota Lithium Projects 1 and 2 represent a significant leap forward in strengthening domestic lithium production and accelerating the U.S. energy transition.
+North Dakota Lithium Projects 1 and 2 represent a significant leap forward in strengthening domestic U.S. lithium production and accelerating the energy transition.
+With the addition of the Alberta Lithium Project, we’re extending our impact across borders - building the foundation for a cleaner, more secure North American lithium supply chain.

-Together, these facilities will form the world’s first large-scale operation to produce lithium from oilfield wastewater.
-Once operational, they’re expected to boost current U.S. lithium output by 50% - a critical step toward supply chain resilience and clean energy leadership.
+Together, these facilities will include the first large-scale operation in the U.S. to produce lithium from oilfield wastewater and one of the largest geothermal brine lithium extraction projects in Canada.
+Once operational, the U.S. projects are expected to increase current domestic output by 50%, while the Alberta facility will more than double Canadian lithium production - a critical step toward achieving supply chain resilience, energy independence, and clean energy leadership.

-Lithium is essential for powering electric vehicles and renewable energy storage.
-By producing it sustainably, right at the source, Lithium Harvest is reducing reliance on foreign supply while cutting emissions and setting a new benchmark for environmentally responsible extraction.
+Lithium is crucial for powering electric vehicles and storing renewable energy.
+By producing it sustainably and directly at the source, Lithium Harvest is reducing reliance on foreign supply while cutting emissions and setting new benchmarks for environmentally responsible extraction.

 Contact Us